hai-vr/documentation/docs/products/combo-gesture-expressions/convert-to-faceemo.md

 # Convert to FaceEmo

 :::danger
-This functionality is not released yet.
+This functionality is currently in public Beta, and may be unstable for regular use.
 :::

 You can convert ComboGestureExpressions to **[FaceEmo](https://suzuryg.github.io/face-emo/)**